pok3r-custom/pok3r_re_firmware/README.md

 Without the patch, it will read a lot of 0x00 and 0xFF.
 With the single-instruction patch, the tool will read back the entirety of flash, including the unencrypted firmware.
-Comparing this version against the earlier version extracted from the updater, we can see the obfuscated region is aligned on 52-byte bounares.
+Comparing this version against the earlier version extracted from the updater, we can see the obfuscated region is aligned on 52-byte boundaries.
 It looks like the update packets where 10 < i < 100 are decrypted by the keyboard, and the rest are written untouched.

 And that is the current state of the project, trying to determine the update and decryption